RanitManik/HTML-CSS-Docs/Writerside/topics/page-28.md

 # CSS Position Property

 The `position` property in CSS is used to specify the positioning method of an element within its containing element.
 It plays a crucial role in determining how elements are placed and behave on a web page.

-## Values of `position` Property:
+## Values of `position` Property

 1. **static (default):**
     - The element is positioned according to the normal flow of the document.